Traghetti: Budget Alternative to Gondola Rides in Venice

 Don’t confuse traghetto with vaporetto.
 A vaporetto is a motorized water bus that runs the length of the Grand Canal.
 In contrast, a traghetto (or traghetti, plural) is a gondola that is rowed by oarsmen and crosses the Grand Canal from side to side.

 There are various traghetti operating at seven points along the canal.
-They can be found at convenient spots on the Grand Canal:
+The longest and probably most useful is the one between S.Tomà and S.Angelo.

 Leave a Comment